 The tricky thing about CBD in general is that there's no published guide or clinical study that breaks down the appropriate dosage for each individual, or for various conditions, Weissman says.
 On top of that, everyone responds differently to different doses and supplements, so there's no telling how much you'll need and in what form.
 Figuring out the right CBD product for you and your needs is often a matter of experimentation.

 If you're just beginning your CBD journey, Weissman suggests starting with a tincture, because it'll give you the full CBD experience.
 (To take it, place a dropper-full of oil underneath your tongue, and hold it for at least a minute before swallowing.
 Even though it might feel a little weird or gross, this allows the oil to absorb in your bloodstream.)
 Most CBD products should include information about dosage, which you can use as a starting point.

 "From there, it is a matter of seeing if that dosage works and then to increase or decrease the frequency and amount accordingly," Weissman says.
-While we're all in favor of self-exploration, if you're not sure if a CBD product is right for you, it's always a good idea to ask your doctor or healthcare provider.
+While we're all in favour of self-exploration, if you're not sure if a CBD product is right for you, it's always a good idea to ask your doctor or healthcare provider.

 Once you know the dosage that "works" for you, then it's up to you to figure out the products you want to use.
 For example, maybe you find that having CBD gummies at your desk is more convenient than, say, heading outside to vape.
 Perhaps you like holding a tincture under your tongue while you get ready for work.
 Or, maybe you just like keeping a CBD supplement in your purse to have in case of emergency.